goochjs/goochjs.github.io/_posts/2019-05-19-yorkshire-dales.md

 After lunch, the path crossed via boardwalks and stone pavements to the foot of Ingleborough.
 I'd previously done this section in the opposite direction and can now attest that it is extremely steep whichever way you look at it.
 Fortunately, it is so steep that it is also quickly over and we could ascend the final steps to the summit.
 Having taken in the views over to the Lakes and the Irish Sea, we separated from the Three Peaks routes and the hundreds of participants, and hoped none of them were following us as we headed south.

 After a short drop, the path followed a ridge to Little Ingleborough before dropping down steps towards the pot hole of Gaping Gill.
-We stepped aside to allow four ~heroic~ insane mountain bikers race down the steps at breakneck speed.
+We stepped aside to allow four (ahem) heroic mountain bikers race down the steps at breakneck speed.

 We didn't have time to exploit the open day at Gaping Gill, which was a shame or not, depending on your love of sitting alone on a bosun's chair to be dropped the best part of 100m into a hole that, throughout much of the year, is completely flooded.